pfmoore/editables/docs/source/implementation.md

 The `editables` project uses the following file names when building an editable wheel.
 These should be considered reserved.
-While backends would not normally add extra files to wheels generated using this library, they are allowed to do so, as long as those files donj't use any of the reserved names.
+While backends would not normally add extra files to wheels generated using this library, they are allowed to do so, as long as those files don't use any of the reserved names.

 1. `<project_name>.pth`
 2. `_editable_impl_<project_name>*.py`